andrienko/js_cli/README.md

     TheCLI.write('text');

-### add own command
+### adding own command

     TheCLI.extend('hello',function(data,cli){
         var person = data.parametersText == ''?'world':data.parametersText;
         cli.write('Hello, '+person+'!');
     });

-Call the extend TheCLI.extension and pass it two parameters: the name of the command and the callback function the name of the command should contain no space symbols.
+Call the TheCLI.extension and pass it two parameters: the name of the command and the callback function the name of the command should contain no space symbols.
 Just in case.

-The callback function recieves two parameters - the object which contains the data user inputted and the cli object which contains reference to TheCLI.
-The second parameter is there for sake of extendability so please use it if you need to call the cli this function is extending.
+The callback function recieves two parameters.

+First one is the the object which contains the data user inputted and

 The data user inputted has 4 fields: